-The name Nectar & Root embodies Erin’s love for the sweet, alluring process of floral design and the fulfillment each collaborative project brings her and her clients.
+Erin Ostreicher is the passionate owner behind Nectar & Root.
+The name nectar & root embodies Erin’s love for the sweet, alluring process of floral design and the pure fulfillment that each collaborative project brings about and to the surface.

 Long before Erin was a true florist, she walked into a Vermont boutique and saw a farm table with the most unique and natural floral display on it.
 A tall clear vase held amaryllis still on the bulb and boughs of greenery and roots.
 She was struck by how unfussy yet exquisite of a picture it made.
 She continues to imagine that authentic design and how it was driven by native, gorgeous materials as the base of what the vase inhabits even to this day.